vinfreecs/genga/README.md

  ** News: **

+ * Version 3.146: Output files can be written in binary format.
  * Version 3.137: Corrected angular momentum units in the Energyfile to Msun AU^2/day.
  * Version 3.135: Moved KickFloat from defin.h to param.dat.
  * Version 3.134: Included spin evolution for tidal and rotational deformation forces.